 - 1/2 teaspoon salt

 - Grease a 15x10x1-in. pan with 1 tablespoon butter; set aside.

 - In a heavy small saucepan, combine corn syrup and sugar.
 Bring to a boil over medium heat.
 Add remaining butter; stir until melted.
 Cook and stir until a candy thermometer reads 250° (hard-ball stage).

-- Remove from the heat; stir in the extract, salt and food coloring if desired.
+- Remove from the heat; stir in the extract, salt and food coloring.
 Pour into prepared pan.
 Let stand for 5-10 minutes or until cool enough to handle.
 Divide into four portions.